cpwillis/stats/README.md

 ## Contributions

-### Demonstration

-[contributions.py](.contributions.py) is a Python script designed to create a simulated Git repository history.
+[contributions.py](contributions.py) is a Python script designed to create a simulated Git repository history.
 It generates pseudo-random commit messages and commit dates, allowing users to mimic a busy commit activity.
 It serves as a basic demonstration of how one can modify commit histories for various purposes.
 Similar alternatives include [artiebits/fake-git-history](https://github.com/artiebits/fake-git-history) and [theveloper-pl/Fake-Git-History](https://github.com/theveloper-pl/Fake-Git-History).

-**Usage**

 ```sh
 usage: contributions.py [-h] [-c COMMITS] [-w] [-s START] [-e END] [--push]